 - Navigate to the folder your AI files were located in, then highlight the ones you want to recover and click the rounded green arrow along the bottom of the window.
 The data should be returned to the folder they were last in.

-Repairing Corrupted AI Files
+How to Repair Corrupted AI Files

-There are various reasons as to why your AI files may be corrupted, including an interrupted save attempt, power failure, virus/malware attacks, and more.
+There are various reasons why your AI files may be corrupted, including an interrupted save attempt, power failure, virus/malware attacks, and more.
 AI files are often inaccessible by Adobe Illustrator when this happens, but there is a way to potentially repair these files by converting them to PDF format before returning them to the .ai file type.

 - Launch Adobe Photoshop and click File > Open.

 - Navigate to the AI file you want to convert and double-click it to open.
 You’ll receive a pop-up about PDF import settings.
 Just click Open to continue.

 - Bring up the Save as type dropdown and select Adobe PDF.
 Choose the location where you want the file saved then click the Save button to finalize the process.